artorias-greaves/greaves-vault/src/site/notes/Notebook/Research/Fingerprints of the Gods.md

 ~~However, it should be noted that this is likely a facetious description, composed with deliberate ambiguity as to delay the reader's understanding that this thesis carries with it claims of telepathy, telekinesis, and other psychic abilities that these prior peoples may have possessed.~~
 ## How do you prove a lost civilization?
 - **Cultural layers.** Stratigraphic layers of soil that contain evidence for human habitation.
 Currently one of the most useful and reliable methods for determining mankind's presence in a given area and time period.
-- **Material culture.** At this point, this evidence would likely exist in a cultural layer.
-Material culture refers to things like statues, distinct architecture, or tools and miscellaneous goods (such as jewelry, pottery, etc.)
+- **Material culture.** Statues, architecture, or tools and miscellaneous goods (such as jewelry, pottery, etc.) that all point towards a singular group of peoples; the material remains of cultures that came before.
+Often found in *cultural layers*.
 - **Structural evidence.** Among our earliest known civilizations exist remnants of structures, whether that comes in the form of remaining foundations, standing structures, or historical accounts of said structures.

 > "Extraordinary claims require extraordinary evidence." — Carl Sagan